"

 Overview

-Flux cored arc welding (FCAW) is a widely employed process that sees use in a variety of heavy industries, including the steel frames of buildings and bridges, shipbuilding, and heavy equipment manufacturing.
-This chapter will introduce the reader to the equipment, consumables, industrial applications, and fundamental techniques involved in the process.
+FCAW is a widely employed process used in a variety of heavy industries, including the steel frames of buildings and bridges, shipbuilding, and heavy equipment manufacturing.
+This chapter will introduce readers to the development of the process and its equipment, industrial applications, and fundamental techniques.

 Objectives